Indian Immigration Services Team

 9. Undavalli Caves, Andhra Pradesh

-The Undavalli Caves, located near Vijayawada in Andhra Pradesh, are among the most fascinating examples of Indian rock-cut architecture and deserve a prominent place in any list of caves in India.
-The caves originated in the 4th-5th centuries and are carved out of solid sandstone by the Krishna River.
-The most striking one is the giant reclining statue of the Lord Vishnu carved out of a single piece of granite, which depicts the Hindu traditions.
+The Undavalli Caves to the east of Vijayawada, Andhra Pradesh, are one of the most intriguing of the Indian rock-cut architecture, and should be included high in any list of Indian cave locations.
+These caves were created in the 4th -5th century and are cut out of solid sandstone by the Krishna River.
+The most impressive of them is the enormous reclining image of Lord Vishnu made of a lump of granite that illustrates the Hindu culture.

 Carved out of a solid sandstone on a hillside, these caves date back to the 4th to 5th centuries and is a paradise for history lovers